John Sackar

 John Robertson Sackar is a retired judge of the Supreme Court of New South Wales.
-Sackar is an Australian King's Counsel who has also appeared in the courts of London and Brunei.
+Sackar is an Australian King's Counsel who has also appeared in the courts of London and Brunei, including before the Judicial Committee of the Privy Council.
 Retired from the bench in 2024, Sackar is now a mediator.

 Education and early legal career

 Sackar attended Sydney Boys High School and then Sydney University, graduating with a Bachelor of Laws in 1972 after initially studying medicine.
 He would later go on to receive a Master of Laws from the same institution.

 Sackar was admitted to practice as a solicitor in 1973, beginning his legal career at Hickson Lakeman & Holcombe (now Hicksons Lawyers) as an articled clerk under the guidance of David Kirby and Jim Poulos.
 Sackar then practised as a solicitor at Dawson Waldron (now Ashurst Australia).

 Years as a barrister

 Sackar was called to the New South Wales Bar in 1975 and appointed Queen's Counsel in 1987.
 He was a member of the Sixth Floor of Selborne Chambers in Phillip Street, Sydney for most of his time at the Bar.
-He specialized in defamation actions.
-Malcolm Turnbull, later to become an Australian Prime Ministe, read with Justice Sackar in his early years at the NSW Bar.
+He specialised in defamation actions.
+Malcolm Turnbull, later to become an Australian Prime Minister, read with Sackar in his early years at the NSW Bar.
 Sackar was called to the Middle Temple in London during 2006, with chambers at 4-5 Gray's Inn Square.